abdes/asap_common/doc/api/logging.rst

 Logging
 =======

-Logging features provided by the ``asap`` ``common`` module are abstracted into asimple and minimalistic interface.
+Logging features provided by the ``asap`` ``common`` module are abstracted into a simple and minimalistic interface.
 Under the hood, the logging framework used for the implementation is the excellent `spdlog <https://github.com/gabime/spdlog>`_ selected for its performance, light weight and clean interface.

 Design Rationale
 ----------------

-While spdlog or other frameworks offer a nice interface and can achieve the expected results with no abstraction layer above, they are designed as a generic frameowkr that caters for many more scenarios than what is required.
+While spdlog or other frameworks offer a nice interface and can achieve the expected results with no abstraction layer above, they are designed as a generic framework that caters for many more scenarios than what is required.

 Over the course of the development of the ``asap`` modules, a certain usage model became stronger, and that usage model (described below) resulted in the current design of the logging interface.

-* We encapsulate the underlying frameowrk logger into a smaller interface that just offeres what is needed.
+* We encapsulate the underlying framework logger into a smaller interface that just offers what is needed.
 This is represented by the :class:`asap::logging::Logger` class.

-* Loggers within an application should be well known, documented and referring to well known submodules.
-Therefore, we made the explicit choice to identify all loggers in the application with a statically defined ID part of the :enum:`asap::logging::Id` enum.
-(TODO: change the logging interface in the ``common`` module to allow the application to specify application specific logger id's without needing to fork the common submodule.)

-* The use of well know loggers, identified by statically defined id's, allows for most of the boilerplate code to be written only once and totally hidden from the application.
+* Most of the boilerplate code should be written only once and totally hidden from the application.
 This includes formatters, sinks, filtering, etc... and this is mostly provided through the :class:`asap::logging::Registry` class.